sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Navigation/readme.md

 Status: Fully implemented (see Notes)

 ### Notes
-- The menu for components needs to be redone
 - Completely overhauled in version alpha 4.
-Look at the examples how to do it.
+Look at the examples how to use it.